oleschley/dend-capstone/docs/writeup.md

 # Project Writeup

 ## Scenario
 We are working for consultancy 'Westerlies' that focuses on international trade.
-The company has decided to invest into their analytics structure.
-We have investigated both the data warehouse and data lake apporach.
-Our business has an ad-hoc and bespoke nature, so we require flexibility and rarely provide static reports.
-Most of our data sources are external and can be unstructured.
-We have come to the conclusion that building a data lake fits our needs quite well for most needs.
-However, trade data is central to most of our analysis and used in many
+Our consultants want to analyze the relationship between terms of trade of a country and trade flows.
+From our existing data lake in S3 buckets, we have decided to load the relevant sources into data warehouse using Redshift.
+This will allow our analysts to query the data fast and without the need of running an ETL process and focus on their analysis.

 ## Data Sources
-We have decided on two data sources that should be moved to our data lake first.

-### Harvard Dataverse - Trade Data
+### UN Comtrade Data

-Our first data source contains trade data.
-It is provided from Harvard Dataverse but based off
+Our first data source contains UN Comtrade data.
+While it is available via API directly, for the scope of this project, we have used a version available from Harvard Dataverse.

 Location: `https://dataverse.harvard.edu/file.xhtml?persistentId=doi:10.7910/DVN/H8SFD2/C1KPMP&version=3.1`

-Citation:

-`The Growth Lab at Harvard University, 2019, "International Trade Data (SITC, Rev. 2)",` `https://doi.org/10.7910/DVN/H8SFD2, Harvard Dataverse, V3, UNF:6:sjmdhBqTZNTp+zX8dznTpw== [fileUNF]`

-Size `1.8GB`

-Missing mapping for location, partner and product ID.
+We then proceed to prepare and clean the data as required.
+Please refer to `notebooks/comtrade_prep.ipynb` for details.

+Country and commodity code mappings are available froim UN Comtrade.
+Please refer to `

 ### Exchange Rates
 Our second data source contains exchange rate information of the Euro against 32 other currencies.